jordonkane/grovewind-books/README.md

 #### MySQL:
 - Learned how to create and manage a database from the Command Line Client and MySQL Workbench.
 #### Front-end Development:
-- Learned how to design
+- Learned how to design multiple dynamic webpages using JSP, HTML, and CSS.
 #### Project Planning:
 - Learned how to structure and map out a project from the beginning with software architecture diagrams and database diagrams.
 ## Author Info